ML-KULeuven/problog/docs/source/modeling_advanced.rst

 A function decorated with this decorator should have only ``+`` specifiers and it should be prepared to receive additional arguments containing the execution context (i.e. by adding **kwargs as last argument).

+The internal Prolog database that is in use can be accessed through the variable ``problog_export.database''.

 For example, consider the following Python module ``numbers.py`` which defines two functions.

 .. code-block:: python